Day 1 Skopje International Airport- Skopje – Kamnik winery (D) (20 km)

-As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavour and epitomising the joyfulness of Macedonians.
+As early as in Roman times, a tradition in Macedonia was flourishing - a tradition to craft enchantingly powerful wines exhibiting the scent of the south, having a symphonic flavor and epitomizing the joyfulness of Macedonians.
 Tikvesh Winery is one of the most important creators of this tradition.
-For more than 125 years, the sky, land, sun and vineyards in the south of Europe, each with its own share, have been a part of the story about Tikvesh wines.
-Tikvesh Winery has been crafting and ageing premium Macedonian wines ever since 1885.
-At the late 70's of the 20th century agro-combine Tikvesh is founded by merging several smaller agricultural cooperatives.
+For more than 125 years, the sky, land, sun, and vineyards in the south of Europe, each with its own share, have been a part of the story about Tikvesh wines.
+Tikvesh Winery has been crafting and aging premium Macedonian wines ever since 1885.
+In the late '70s of the 20th-century agro-combine, Tikvesh is founded by merging several smaller agricultural cooperatives.
 Tikvesh becomes the largest winery in Southeast Europe.
-In 1973, the wine T’ga za jug, in honour of Struga Poetry Evenings, was crafted and thus a star was born.
-Winery Tikvesh produces 24 types of wine, out of which the most attractive are: T'ga za jug, Traminec, Kratoshija, Chardonay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikvesh grape brandy – Lozova rakija – Zolta.
+In 1973, the wine T’ga za jug, in honor of Struga Poetry Evenings, was crafted and thus a star was born.
+Winery Tikvesh produces 24 types of wine, out of which the most attractive are: T'ga za jug, Traminec, Kratoshija, Chardonnay, Alexandria – Cabernet Sauvignon and Alexandria – Riesling, and the famous Tikvesh grape brandy – Lozova rakija – Zolta.
 At the Wine Innovation Forum in Paris – 2008, Tikvesh Winery is ranked among the world’s 30 most innovative wine brands.

 Day 6 Ohrid (B, L, D)